poet77/poet77.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: The limits of my language means the limits of my world.
+subtitle: The limits of my language means the limits of my world ———— By Ludwig Wittgenstein.

 profile:
   align: right